Helping Children Transition as Their Family Dynamics Change

 While attending law school, Trina worked in the Child in Need of Care Division of the District Attorney’s office in Topeka, and prior to that she held a position as foster care social worker with Kansas Children’s Service League.
 She also served as a juvenile corrections officer, juvenile intake counselor and case manager, and truancy diversion officer.

 Trina is a licensed attorney and is currently a member of the Kansas Bar Association, Johnson County Bar Association, Johnson County Family Law Inn of Court, Juvenile Bench Bar, National Association for Council for Children, and Association of Family and Conciliation Courts.
 Trina is a trained mediator and case manager.
 Trina is also trained in collaborative law.
 The whole of Trina’s professional career has been dedicated to helping children.

 Trina resides in Johnson County, KS with her husband and their four children.

-Naomi Cautadella, LMSW
+Naomi Cautadella, LSCSW

 Director of Service Provision and Program Development